danicychao/Banknote_Authentication/README.md

 # Banknote Authentication

-##### Scenario
+### Scenario
-You are a shop owner, and you do not want to lose money getting fake banknote.
-However, you do not have enough budget to
+You are a shop owner, and you do not want to lose money getting fake banknotes.
+However, you do not have enough budget for an advanced instrument that verifies banknotes directly through images, which is probably fast and accurate.
+The only instrument you can use is an old black-box like machine.
+This old black box contains an industrial camera taking low-resoulution grey-scale images.
+The machine will output a rough analysis on the grey-scale images after the camera takes image of a banknote, providing some numerical values about banknote imaging features.
+Exploiting the numerical values of the banknote grey-scale imaging features, you want to make this old black-box like machine to work as a true-or-fake banknote exminator.

+### Data
+Data can be downloaded from https://archive.ics.uci.edu/dataset/267/banknote+authentication

+### Methods and results